dougUCN/LANE/CONTRIBUTING.md

 ### Working with FE and BE as submodules

 A submodule is essentially a reference to a specific commit in a branch in another repo.
-In our case we have `client` point to the main branch of [LANE_frontend](https://github.com/dougUCN/LANE_frontend), and we have `server` point to the main branch of [LANE_backend](https://github.com/dougUCN/LANE_backend).
+In this `client` points to the main branch of [LANE_frontend](https://github.com/dougUCN/LANE_frontend), and `server` points to the main branch of [LANE_backend](https://github.com/dougUCN/LANE_backend).

-If you cloned the repository as instructed in the readme with the `--recurse-submodules` flag, then the FE and BE submodules will be populated with files.
-When you are in `client`, you will be treated as if you are working directly in the FE repo.
+If the repository was cloned as in the [Readme](README.md) with the `--recurse-submodules` flag, then the FE and BE submodules will be populated with files.
+When working in `client`, this will be treated as if working directly in the FE repo.
 For example, `git branch` will display only branches in the FE repo, and `git push` will push staged files to the FE repo.
-Conversely, when in `server`, you will be treated as if you are directly working in the BE repo.
+Conversely, when in `server`, this will be treated as if working in the BE repo.

-Now, as mentioned, a submodule is only a reference to a specific commit.
+Note that a submodule is only a reference to a specific commit.
 To update the main repo, create a new branch and run `git status` to see whether a submodule has new commits.
 Then run `git add... git commit ... git push` as usual.

 If `git status` is not showing changes, `git submodule update --remote --merge` will also update the submodule.

-If you cloned the repository without the `--recurse-submodules` flag, then the FE and BE submodule folders will not be populated with files.
+If the repository is cloned without the `--recurse-submodules` flag, then the FE and BE submodule folders will not be populated with files.

 The `.gitmodules` file in the root dir indicates which folders are submodules.

-**Note:** Do not ever move or delete the root submodule folder like a normal folder.
+**Note:** Do not move or delete the root submodule folder like a normal folder.
 You must use `git mv` or `git rm` so that the `.gitmodules` tracking gets appropriately updated.
 Then you must push a commit.
 Otherwise, tracking of the submodule will break.

 ### Github actions

 This project uses [Github Actions](https://docs.github.com/en/actions) to validate all pull requests.
-To view the pipelines applied to this project, view either the `Actions` tab on Github, or see the yaml config files titled `.github/workflows/*.yml`
+To view the pipelines applied to this project, either view the `Actions` tab on Github, or see the yaml config files titled `.github/workflows/*.yml`

 ### Setting up the linting pre-commit hooks

-Assuming you cloned the LANE repo with the `--recurse-submodules` flag:
+Assuming the LANE repo was cloned with the `--recurse-submodules` flag:

 In the root directory, run the following commands: